 The other tremendous benefit of Fintech blockchain is lower transaction fees and transaction time.
-Businesses and individual entrepreneurs often suffer from high sending fees, sometimes up to 16% (as is in South Africa, according to the World Bank)
+Businesses and individual entrepreneurs often suffer from high sending fees, sometimes up to 16%.

 The banking industry is losing 5% of the revenue each year to fraudulent activities.
 Lack of security, low awareness among the client base and other reasons force the financial sector to respond.
 More authentication, more verification, and double-checking.